PARANIMO TERMS OF SERVICES

 17.7 Governing law and jurisdiction: This Agreement is governed by the laws of England and Wales, and disputes shall be subject to the exclusive jurisdiction of the English courts.

-PART B: PARANIMO TERMS
+PART B: PARANIMO CLIENT TERMS

 18. Scope